3mdeb/verified-boot/measured_boot.md

 The integrity of the measurement log can be verified by calculating and extending all the digests in the log.
-The resulting value can be compared against the one saved in a PCR as any change to the chain of measured components will result in a different hash value in the end
+The resulting value can be compared against the one saved in a PCR as any change to the chain of measured components will result in a different hash value in the end.

 Comparing the values in PCRs to some well-known ones allows to verify the integrity of all the components measured during the process of measured boot in one operation.

 ### Root of Trust for Reporting

+The TPM allows to ensure the integrity and authenticity of the data read from its storage.
+Because of that it can act as the
+Root of Trust for Reporting of the data stored in the TPM's storage.

+One way this can be achieved is by creating a HMAC[^NIST_HMAC] session with the TPM[^TPM_spec_17-7-2].
+The PCR value will be provided alongside a HMAC allowing for verifying that it comes from the TPM chip and was not altered in any way.

 ### Static and Dynamic RTM